-A joint training is a certification or other on-site training program which is hosted by a group of organizations rather than a single organization.
+A joint training is a custom training or other on-site training program which is hosted by a group of organizations rather than a single organization.

 What are the benefits of a joint training?

 - Cost: The cost is split between the organizations so they are much more affordable.

 - Time: The time/energy required to setup the training can be shared by the partners.